🏖️ Top Normandy Beaches That Are Perfect with Kids

 🌅 Hauteville-sur-Mer – Safe, Spacious & Supervised

 Just 20 minutes from the gîte, Hauteville-sur-Mer is one of the safest and most popular family beaches in La Manche.
 The Plage de la Cale Sud offers a broad sandy bay with lifeguard supervision in July and August, accessible walkways for pushchairs and wheelchairs, and calm waters perfect for paddling.
 At low tide, kids can explore tidal pools, search for shells, and watch sand yachts racing across the beach.
-Dogs are welcome on leads during the summer season — a rare and welcome bonus for pet-loving families 🐾.
+Dogs are welcome on leads during the summer season — a rare and very welcome bonus for pet-loving families 🐾.

 🏖️ Agon-Coutainville – Classic Normandy Seaside Fun